Hong Kong reels in public broadcaster as media clampdown intensifies

 While he said the broadcaster’s independence is “fully respected,” Yau highlighted that “there will never be editorial autonomy without responsibility, freedom without restraint,” as stipulated in RTHK’s producer guidelines.

-The 157-page review heightens an already fraught situation for the public broadcaster, which has come under attack by pro-Beijing factions for its coverage of pro-democracy demonstrations in Hong Kong in 2019.
+The 157-page review heightens an already fraught situation for the broadcaster, which has come under attack by pro-Beijing factions for its coverage of pro-democracy demonstrations in Hong Kong in 2019.
 RTHK broke ground on police misconduct and live-streamed virtually every protest.
 One of its broadcasters, Nabela Qoser, became known for hard-hitting questions directed at Carrie Lam, the city’s top local official.

 But thousands of complaints — most from the pro-establishment camp and even from the police chief — flooded the broadcaster.
 Last June, “Headliner,” a popular RTHK program showing satirical sketches about current affairs since 1989, was suspended.
 The broadcaster also became a target of state-linked media outlets, which attacked its defense of a journalist who, on an RTHK program, asked a World Health Organization official whether the agency would reconsider Taiwan’s membership, long blocked by Beijing.